crazyhottommy/scRNAseq-analysis-notes/README.md

 * [A descriptive marker gene approach to single-cell pseudotime inference](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/bty498/5043298)

 * [A collection of 50 trajectory inference methods within a common interface](https://github.com/dynverse/dynmethods) take a look of this!

+* [velocyto](http://velocyto.org/) RNA abundance is a powerful indicator of the state of individual cells, but does not directly reveal dynamic processes such as cellular differentiation.
+Here we show that RNA velocity - the time derivative of RNA abundance - can be estimated by distinguishing unspliced and spliced mRNAs in standard single-cell RNA sequencing protocols. [paper](https://www.biorxiv.org/content/early/2017/10/19/206052)

 ### large scale single cell analysis
 * [bigSCale](https://genome.cshlp.org/content/early/2018/05/03/gr.230771.117.abstract): an analytical framework for big-scale single-cell data. [github link](https://github.com/iaconogi/bigSCale) for millions of cells (starts with a count matrix)